Most often occurs in the third and fourth decades of life 3.

 - catamenial pleuritic chest pain

-- catamenial haemoptysis: endometrial tissue in bronchial tree
+- catamenial haemoptysis: when endometrial tissue in the bronchial tree

 - lung nodule